-- Has represented California's 30th District in the House of Representatives since 1975
+- Represented California in the House of Representatives from 1975-2015

 - Favors government-controlled universal health insurance for all Americans

 - Facilitated the 2004 efforts of antiwar activists to deliver $600,000 worth of cash and medical supplies to the families of terrorist insurgents in Iraq

 - Co-sponsored a 2009 bill calling for the creation of a “cap-and-trade” arrangement mandating reductions in greenhouse gas emissions

 Born in Los Angeles, California on September 12, 1939, Henry Arnold Waxman earned a B.A. in political science from UCLA in 1961 and a J.D. from UCLA Law School in 1964.
 He served three terms in the California Assembly from 1969 until 1974, at which time he was elected to represent California's 30th Congressional District.
 He went on to serve in the U.S. House of Representatives for the next 40 years.